juhp/cabal-rpm/README.md

 You can also package directly from hackage:

-    $ cblrpm build somepkg
+    $ cblrpm srpm somepkg

 or

-    $ cblrpm build somepkg-0.1
+    $ cblrpm rpm somepkg-0.1

 will unpack the (latest) 'somepkg' package from hackage (if the dir does not exist, otherwise it uses the existing dir), create a spec file for it, and build it.

-cblrpm always creates `.spec` files in the current dir and if a `.spec` file already exists it will append `.cblrpm` to the generated filename to avoid overwriting an existing file.
+cblrpm creates `.spec` files in the current dir and if a `.spec` file already exists it will append `.cblrpm` to the generated filename to avoid overwriting an existing file.

+    $ cabal install [pkg][-ver]

+will yum install available missing dependencies and run "cabal install" to build the package.

 ## Development
 The latest source code is available from: https://github.com/juhp/cabal-rpm

 ## Plans
-More features are planned and patches welcome, including recursive packaging.
+More features are planned and patches welcome.
 See the TODO file for more details.